-Now she is featuring in her own BBC documentary titled Strictly Amy: Crohn’s and Me, in which she shares what life is like living with the condition, understanding the science behind it and speaking to other’s with Crohn’s disease.
+Now she is featuring in her own BBC documentary titled Strictly Amy: Crohn’s and Me, in which she shares what life is like living with the condition, understanding the science behind it and speaking to others with Crohn’s disease.

-Amy tells the story of her symptoms as a child and the difficulty getting a diagnosis.
+Amy tells the story of her symptoms as a child and the difficulty of getting a diagnosis.
 We learn how stress can be a factor of flareups too.

 The documentary then follows Amy as she prepares for an extremely busy year, with a Strictly tour, national solo tour, and a wedding to plan.

-This included her having a flareup and being admitted to hospital 24 hours after performing at the O2 Arena as part of the Strictly tour.
+This included her having a flareup and being admitted to the hospital 24 hours after performing at the O2 Arena as part of the Strictly tour.